Clinical Trial Monitoring Tools 2026: 5 Best Alternatives Compared

 Which should you choose?

-If you want automated weekly briefings without manual searching — TrialsAlert.
-If you want to search the full database yourself — ClinicalTrials.gov.
-If you want to find a trial to join — Antidote.
-If you work in clinical research — CenterWatch.
-If you face insurance or financial barriers — Patient Advocate Foundation.
+If you want automated weekly briefings without manual searching, TrialsAlert monitors your condition daily and explains what matters every Friday.
+If you want to search the full database yourself, ClinicalTrials.gov is free, comprehensive, and the authoritative source.
+If you want to find a trial to join, Antidote matches your profile to recruiting trials you may be eligible for.
+If you work in clinical research, CenterWatch provides industry intelligence, benchmarks, and training.
+If you face insurance or financial barriers, Patient Advocate Foundation offers free case management and assistance.

 View full comparison table | Start monitoring your condition